Health Care for All! Resolution

-The new law will be enacted in two phases.
-First, the Community Health Resources Commission will issue a competitive RFP and award $14M in grant funding to local projects in 2022 to address health disparities.
+The new law has been enacted in two phases.
+First, the Community Health Resources Commission issued a competitive RFP and award $13.9M in grant funding to local projects in 2022 to address health disparities.
 These Pathways to Health Equity grants will be 2 years.
 Click here to view a summary of the grantees.

 The second phase of the law will include the designation of certain areas of our state as “Health Equity Resource Communities (HERC).”
 These designations entitle participating entities to various tax incentives and grants for the purpose of improving access to care.
 The designations will last for 5 years and are renewable.
 The CHRC has the power to revoke designations for failure to make significant progress toward identified goals.
 The CHRC will also award designations in a manner that ensures geographic diversity and give preference to those areas that operated as “Health Enterprise Zones” during the model pilot 2011-2016.
 The budget for these activities is significantly larger than the pilot–with $15M available per year starting 2023.
 Note: this funding is not permanent, and therefore further advocacy may be necessary to ensure permanent, dedicated funding for this important work to ensure equitable access to health care services across the state.
 More information is available on the Community Health Resources Webpage.

 Maryland’s small business community has the highest per capita rate of businesses owned by women and people of color and only 37% of small businesses offer health insurance coverage to their employees (compared to 95% of large employers.)